 Dental indemnity insurance is usually offered by insurance companies to insure businesses and other groups.
 Dental indemnity insurance plans are fee-for-service insurance plans that require insured members to pay dentists directly for dental services rendered.
 People covered by dental indemnity insurance receive compensation from the insurance company by submitting claim forms.
 Dental indemnity insurance plan members often have to wait a long time to receive their reimbursement from the dental insurance carrier, and are expected to pay the difference if the dentist’s fee is greater than the reimbursement.

-Discount Dental Plans – An Alternative to Dental Insurance
+Dental Savings Plans – An Alternative to Dental Insurance

-Discount dental plans, although not a dental insurance product, provide individuals, families, businesses and other groups with an invaluable dental benefit.
-Discount dental plans are an alternative to dental insurance that provide plan members with discounts on most dental services with a strong emphasis on preventive procedures.
-Discount dental plan members pay a low membership fee for the year for access to an extensive network of participating dentists and dental specialists that provide deep discounts on dental care at the time of service.
+Dental savings plan members pay a low annual membership fee for access to an extensive network of participating dentists and dental specialists that provide discounts on dental care at the time of service.